28' Fisher Catamaran (Catfisher) flag_line.gif (3211 bytes)

 fisher_cat_engine_access.jpg (25864 bytes)

 This is a very good example of a remarkable and sought-after catamaran.
 With full headroom throughout her accommodation, both cabins and saloon are far bigger in terms of living than a plan view would suggest.
-The outdoor areas provide lots of flat surfaces good for lounging, sunbathing etc. On this yacht, home comforts are especially well catered for with an efficient air-conditioning system, TV and video, water heating, and a large fridge/freezer (the solar panel will keep the freezer going in Mediterranean summers, for most of the time).
+The outdoor areas provide lots of flat surfaces good for lounging, sunbathing etc. The solar panel will keep the batteries well topped up .
 The ketch rig is easy to handle and the twin props make mooring a doddle; she can spin round in her own length.
 The cockpit is deep, safe and comfortable and the twin steering positions give a choice not usually found on a yacht of this length.

 The sea keeping qualities of Fishers are well known and no less so with the Catfisher.
 Although designed as a motor sailor she will make to windward under sail alone.
 Under engine she will cruise at over six knots.
 On this yacht the fuel capacity has been doubled to 60 gals imp.